@FLA_MEDIC on Twitter

-Ian York, who now works at the CDC, also pens the wonderful Mystery Rays blog.
+Ian York, who now works at the CDC, also pens the wonderful Mystery Rays blog (although his work schedule has severely limited his blogging).
 His eclectic meanderings through the world (and history) of infectious diseases are a delight for disease geeks and highly recommended.

-Last year I finally got to meet the irrepressible (and now zombified!)
-Scott McPherson, after several years of email correspondence.
-We were both part of the CIDRAP summit in September, and I got to spend two glorious days hanging out with him and Indigo Girl, forming what we called The Flu Amigos.
+In 2009, after several years of email correspondence, I finally got to meet the irrepressible (and now zombified!)
+Scott McPherson.
+We were both part of the CIDRAP H1N1 summit in September 2009, and I got to spend two glorious days hanging out with him and Indigo Girl (of the AllNurses forum), forming what we called The Flu Amigos.

 While not necessarily flu-centric, some other bloggers of note that I follow, and recommend include: